Banzai Run: Wreck'n Ball

+Banzai Run

+Development moved to the Williams Electronics factory, with mechanical engineer John Krutsch adjusting the design so the backbox playfield could fold over.

+Other than the theme the biggest difference between this prototype and Banzai Run is how the ball moves from the main playfield to the backbox playfield.
+The production version has the motor in the upper playfield and raises the ball using a corkscrew assembly.
+During the design stages it was called "Banzai Enduro".
+The voice yelling "BANZAI" is Chris Granner.

 The machine only used 2 balls in play during the multiball, but contained 3 balls.
 The software in the machine could compensate for a lost ball to reduce the time it could otherwise have been out of order.
 This was the first Williams pinball machine with this feature.

 This was also the first machine to use low voltage flipper buttons which could be used in attract mode without activating the flippers.

 The score display is in a higher than usual location, above the near vertical playfield.

 Due to the number of lights in the game certain ones on each the playfields cannot be activated when the corresponding light is lit on the other playfield.

+The motocross theme was suggested by Mark Sprenger.
+The artwork at the top of the backbox shows a mountain rising above clouds.
 Most of the design team are on the playfield as names of the racers: